JBZoo/Composer-Diff/README.md

       --output=OUTPUT      Output format.
 Available options: console, markdown, json [default: "console"] --no-links           Hide all links in tables
-      --strict             Return exit code if you have any difference --no-progress        Disable progress bar rendering
-      --mute-errors        Mute any sort of errors.
+      --strict             Return exit code if you have any difference --no-progress        Disable progress bar animation for logs --mute-errors        Mute any sort of errors.
 So exit code will be always "0" (if it's possible).
-                           It has major priority then --strict.
+                           It has major priority then --non-zero-on-error.
 It's on your own risk!
-      --stdout-only        For any errors messages application will use StdOut instead of ErrOut.
+      --stdout-only        For any errors messages application will use StdOut instead of StdErr.
 It's on your own risk!
       --non-zero-on-error  None-zero exit code on any StdErr message --timestamp          Show timestamp at the beginning of each message --profile            Display timing and memory usage information